jEnbuska/react-proxy-state/README.md

 </pre>

 4. Context state should be kept ***normalized***, just like with redux.

-Having custom class instances, circular references and function in state is not well tested Avoid using arrays, when ever the content of that array might change during the applications lifetime.
+Having custom class instances, circular references and function in state is not well tested.

+Avoid using arrays, when ever the content of that array might change during the applications lifetime.